-Candidates must plan to be at a school in no less than half day increments, and ideally for full days.
-Additionally, clinical candidates should plan to be at a clinical site on one or more consistent days throughout the semester.
+Candidates must conduct their clinical hours at a school in no less than half day increments.
+Additionally, clinical candidates should plan to be at their clinical site more than one day a week throughout the semester.

 Pre-student teaching clinicals may not be completed sporadically or clustered into a two or three week period.

-Candidates must plan other coursework, work, personal, and family obligations in a way that allows sufficient time to travel to and from the site, fulfill clinical expectations at the site, and complete any associated requirements such as research, lesson planning, and other work required outside of the placement site.
-When planning, it is suggested that the candidate plan ninety minutes in each direction for travel as there is no guarantee of a placement site close to home, work sites, or the University.
+Pre-student teaching clinical students must plan other coursework, work, personal, and family obligations in a way that allows sufficient time to travel to and from the site, fulfill clinical expectations at the site, and complete any associated requirements such as research, lesson planning, and other work required outside of the placement site.
+When planning, it is suggested that the candidate plan ninety minutes in each direction for travel because candidates are placed within a 25 mile radius of the NEIU Main Campus..

 Scheduling conflicts for seminars and other University-based activities may occur as a result of variations in holiday, break, or vacation periods of schools/districts and NEIU, and/or variations among the school/district calendars of the students under the supervision of a single supervisor and/or seminar leader.
 Conflicts will need to be discussed with the supervisor who may or may not make an accommodation.

-All courses with field-based clinical components include a class seminar held on or off campus.
-Dates and times will be published in the University Schedule for the semester.
+All clinical and student teaching courses include a class seminar held on or off campus.
+Dates and times are published in the University Schedule for the semester.
 Seminars begin during the first week of classes and continue throughout the semester.

 Seminars follow a defined syllabus and complement the field-based component of the course.
 The syllabus includes specific content to be learned.
-Written and other assignments are also required.
-Discussions will include reflections about the field-based clinical experience and progress toward becoming a professional educator.
+Written and other assignments also are required.
+Discussions will include reflections about the field-based experience and progress toward becoming a professional educator.

 A grade of “A” or “B” must be earned in a pre-student teaching clinical course to enroll in a subsequent course requiring a field-based clinical component, and in student teaching to be entitled to receive an Illinois Professional Educator License.
 Student teachers receiving a grade of “C” or “D” will not be entitled to Illinois Licensure but may be eligible for graduation.